JanssenProject/jans/docs/casa/plugins/consent-management.md

 # Consent Management Plugin

 ## Overview
-The Consent Management plugin gives end-users the ability to view and revoke previously granted authorizations provided to applications accessed with their account in a Gluu Flex Server.
+The Consent Management plugin gives end-users the ability to view and revoke previously granted authorizations provided to applications accessed with their account in a Janssen Server.

 ## Requirements

-- The plugin jar file must match the version of your Casa (and Gluu Flex Server) installation.
+- The plugin jar file must match the version of your Casa (and Janssen Server) installation.

 ## Installation